Hey there, lodge members! #13 here.

 The play tells the story of the feud between Philip Krausmeyer, a very German immigrant, and Billy Grogan, a very Irish immigrant.
 It’s two acts chock full of ethnic humor, insult comedy and slapstick.
 (Seriously, at one point the characters apparently throw dead cats at each other across the alley that separates them.)
 The two men eventually bury the hatchet when their kids fall in love and get married.

 It sounds terrible.
 Most likely, it was terrible.
 So of course it was a smash hit, one of the first burlesque shows to play on Broadway.
-It’s easy to see why: it appeals entirely to the lowest common denominator with ethnic jokes and slapstick, and then ends with a tacked-on moral that sends the audience home feeling temporarily enlightened for having briefly contemplating the idea that the Jews and the Irish are people too.
+It’s easy to see why: it appeals entirely to the lowest common denominator with ethnic jokes and slapstick, and then ends with a tacked-on moral that sends the audience home feeling temporarily enlightened for having briefly contemplated the idea that the Jews and the Irish are people too.

 Watson parlayed the success of Krausmeyer’s Alley into ownership of the Cozy Corner Theatre at Pearl and Willoughby in Brooklyn.
 Then he sold the Cozy Corner to Marcus Loew (yes, that Marcus Loew) and used the proceeds from that sale to buy his way into the big time, becoming one of the principal stakeholders in vaudeville’s Empire Theater circuit.
 (He even helped give a leg up to his brother Lew, who became the owner of the Washington Society Club in DC.)

 The whole time Watson continued to tinker with the play.
 He altered his jokes and ad libs to suit local tastes.
 He completely rewrote the second act into the crowd-pleasing “Krausmeyer’s Christening.”
 He chopped it down to one act and teamed it with one of his other shows like “In Bashful Clover” or “The Beautiful Venus.”
-He tinkered with the staging, the sets, the constumes, anything to keep it play fresh.
+He tinkered with the staging, the sets, the costumes, anything to keep it play fresh.
 I’m sure if he had time, he would have found a way to send Krausmeyer to Hawaii, only to fall prey to a cursed tiki necklace.

 In 1909 he decided to tinker with his chorus girls.